NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Omen Dragon (Adult).md

     desc: "  The dragon recharges their Destiny Breath whenever they score a critical hit with a Strike."

   - name: "Prophetic Wings"
     desc: "  The dragon or any ally can glimpse into the future through the dragon's wings in a process that requires 10 minutes of concentration.
-This casts a 6th-rank [[Spells/Augury|Augury]] spell, except that the wings can predict results up to 1 month into the future and the dragon always speaks a few cryptic words related to the result of the prediction.\nThe dragon can use their wings in this way only once per day, and a given creature can seek a future in the wings only once per week."
+This casts a 6th-rank [[Spells/Augury|Augury]] spell, except that the wings can predict results up to 1 month into the future and the dragon always speaks a few cryptic words related to the result of the prediction.\n\nThe dragon can use their wings in this way only once per day, and a given creature can seek a future in the wings only once per week."

   - name: "Walk the Timelines"
-    desc: "`pf2:2` (occult) **Frequency** once per hour\n**Effect** The dragon splits themself into two versions with different fates.
+    desc: "`pf2:2` (occult) **Frequency** once per hour\n* * *\n\n**Effect** The dragon splits themself into two versions with different fates.
 Each copy Strides or Flies from the dragon's current space, then takes a single action.
-If the actions are both attacks, they use the same multiple attack penalty and count as one attack toward the dragon's multiple attack penalty.\nAfter both actions, the dragon chooses one of the two locations as their actual destination and the other version of themself disappears."
+If the actions are both attacks, they use the same multiple attack penalty and count as one attack toward the dragon's multiple attack penalty.\n\nAfter both actions, the dragon chooses one of the two locations as their actual destination and the other version of themself disappears."

 ```